 Taipei urged to decriminalize sex work

-TAIPEI, Taiwan -- Sex workers and supporters called Tuesday for the Taipei government to legalize prostitution and criticized Mayor Ko Wen-je for trying to wash his hands of the issue.
+TAIPEI, Taiwan -- Sex workers and their supporters called Tuesday for the Taipei City government to legalize prostitution.
+The demonstrators criticized Mayor Ko Wen-je for trying to "wash his hands" of the issue.

 On top of that, Kuo said, the mayor was giving the police and city government free rein to treat sex workers like "ATM machines" by having officers masquerade as clients in order to issue large fines for prostitution — a strategy she said was illegal as it induced people to commit crimes.

-Kuo cited the case of one sex worker, "Miko," who was arrested by Taipei police last year after being solicited over the Internet and now faces up to NT$1 million in fines.
+Kuo cited the case of one sex worker, "Miko," who was arrested by Taipei police last year after being solicited over the internet.
+The sex worker now faces up to NT$1 million in fines.

 Tuesday's mobilization came after nominee for Judicial Yuan president Hsu Tzong-li (許宗力) last week expressed support for the establishment of sex districts and the legalization of prostitution.